What To Know

 Thankfully, the industry has already geared up for that change if the number of devices with 1 TB of storage space is any indication.

-And with time, a lot more options would become available, and the prices of those accompanying accessories would also come down.
+With time, a lot more options would become available, and the prices of those accompanying accessories would also come down.

 If you’d like to develop a collection of 4K movies or footage you shot, this article will hopefully let you know how much actual space you’ll need in your repository.